deshmukhmayur/playground/input-autocompletion/README.md

 # Input Autocompletion

-> This project is a proof-of-concept (POC) to show that CSS Variables can be used to simplify more complex functions, such as providing autocompletion to an input.
+> This project is a proof-of-concept (PoC) to show that CSS Variables can be used to simplify more complex functions, such as providing autocompletion to an input.

 My attempt to re-create the input element with inline autocompletion in plain HTML/CSS with minimal Javascript.